al3k5andar/Reminder/README.md

 # Reminder
 JavaFX application.
-The application is made for a factory that makes tires for cars.
+The application is made for a factory which makes tires for cars.

 Project’s requirements: Any Java IDE and JDK 8.